rubyatscale/code-ownership-vscode/README.md

-# Ownership for VSCode
+# Code Ownership for VSCode

-This is the README for your extension "ownership-vscode".
+This is the README for your extension "code-ownership-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features